zeeyado/quran-ebook/README.md

 <details><summary> (Click to expand/collapse) </summary>

-### **Footnote popups**
+### **Important: Footnote popups**
-Bilingual and interactive EPUBs — KOReader shows footnotes inline (on the page) by default, which clutters the page.
+Bilingual and interactive EPUBs — KOReader shows footnotes inline (on the page) by default, which breaks the layout of most EPUBs in this collection.
 Enable popups instead:

 1. Disable in-page footnotes: Top Menu → Document icon → Style tweaks → In-page Footnotes → uncheck "In-page EPUB footnotes" (hold to disable for all books)
 2. Enable popup footnotes: Top Menu → Gear icon → Taps and Gestures → Links → check "Show Footnotes in Popup"